syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/numeric-axis.md

 **Numeric label format**

-Numeric labels can be formatted by using the [`LabelFormat`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_LabelFormat)property.
-Numeric labels supports all globalize format.
+Numeric labels can be formatted by using the [`LabelFormat`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_LabelFormat) property.
+Also, it supports all globalize format.

 {% if page.publishingplatform == "aspnet-core" %}